shu251/qc-trim/README.md

 snakemake -np
 ```

-## _(5) Execute snakemake_
+### _(5) Execute snakemake_

 ```
 snakemake --use-conda
 ```

 _to do_
-* change config to input parameters for trimmomatic
-* include multiqc step
-* update to export a list of file names
+* Update to export a list of file names - could be used for next pipeline?
-* Update to give warning if R1 and R2s do not match
+* Update to give warning if R1 and R2s do not match, or if one is missing!
-* update to move output trimmed and QC stats to an output directory
+* Update to move output trimmed and QC stats to an output directory